resculpt clinic, resculpt

 Recognizing lipedema

-the complaints and symptoms
+the complaints and symptoms associated with lipoedema

 Lipedema symptoms and signs are difficult to recognize and are often confused with obesity and cellulite.